Top of the page

 This could mean sitting up, moving from the bed to a chair, or walking around the hospital.

 Early mobility also means that you will be alert enough to do these activities.
 A physiotherapist, a nurse, or another member of your care team will help you.

 Using your muscles as soon as you can after surgery can help you recover.
 It may help prevent problems that you can have from staying in the hospital too long.
-It can help keep muscles strong and improve your breathing.
+It can help keep muscles strong, improve your breathing, and help keep your bowel movements regular.
 It also can help keep your memory sharp.

 You may start your early mobility in an intensive care unit or in another part of the hospital.

 Doctors will manage your pain.
 But make sure that you're alert enough to start doing some of the movements.